CataIana/twitch-modlogging/README.md

 - Clone the repo with `git clone https://github.com/CataIana/twitch-modlogging.git` in your preferred terminal application

-- Install the required dependencies
+- If not running on docker, install the required dependencies
   - `cd twitch-modlogging`
   - `python3 -m venv venv`
   - `source venv/bin/activate` on linux or `venv/scripts/activate.ps1` on windows